Symptoms of a Drug Prescription

 Picture displayed is a general pill and should not be used as a pill identifier.

-• Developed by Otsuka Pharmaceutical Co.
-Ltd.
+• It was developed by Otsuka Pharmaceutical Co.
+Ltd

 • Approved by the FDA in 2002